orisi/oracle/README.md

 https://developers.google.com/compute/docs/containers/container_vms

-It's very easy to run multiple on Google Compute engine because it supports yaml files that allows you to create containers upon instance creation using "--metadata-from-file google-container-manifest=containers.yaml" parameter to gcloud command.
+It's very easy to run multiple Orisi nodes at the same time, or even a whole test set of Oracles and Clients using Google Compute engine because it supports special yaml files that allows you to create containers upon instance creation using "--metadata-from-file google-container-manifest=containers.yaml" parameter (it's a parameter to a gcloud command).